14 Top Crypto Venture Capital Firms Active Right Now

 1. Coinbase

-Their portfolio shows a clear focus on core infrastructure, with investments in the NFT marketplace OpenSea and Layer-2 networks like Arbitrum and Optimism.
-This signals a product-centric approach, especially since Optimism's technology powers Coinbase's own Base network.
+Their portfolio shows a focus on core infrastructure, including NFT marketplace OpenSea and scaling solutions like Arbitrum and Optimism.
+The firm often integrates portfolio technology, using the Optimism stack to power its own Base rollup.

-- Industries of focus: Web3, blockchain protocols, and fintech
+- Industries of focus: Blockchain, cryptocurrency, and FinTech

 - Geographical presence: San Francisco, California